toucham/DotNetProjects/sandbox/README.md

  ]
 ```

+#### Timeline JSON

-The second JSON file that is required is the timeline file that defines the events that are happening during the simulation.
+The second JSON file that is required is the **timeline** file that defines the events that are happening during the simulation.
 It defines which and when the requests are being sent over to the designated web server.It has the following structure:

 ```json
  [ // sends the following requests sequentially